Zuzana Růžičková: Post-war career

-She performed at Bach festivals in various European cities, including Leipzig, Stuttgart, Heidelberg, Ansbach, Frankfurt, Schaffhausen, and Bath.
+She performed at Bach festivals in various European cities, including Leipzig, and many beyond the East Bloc: Stuttgart, Heidelberg, Ansbach, Frankfurt, Schaffhausen, and Bath.
 Although her success made her valuable to the state, as a non-party member Růžičková remained under suspicion from the Communist government, and was not allowed to teach music to Czech students.
 Furthermore, her participation in the Czech Philharmonic was restricted due to her Jewish heritage.

 The pressures on Růžičková were eased slightly following the death of Joseph Stalin and the relaxation of his policies.
 She was able to travel more freely, and occasionally with her husband.
 However, Růžičková did not try to defect, as she and Kalabis still had family members living in Czechoslovakia.
 For the first time, Růžičková was able to record music for international distribution, increasing her fame and strengthening her association with the music of Bach.
-This coincided with the revival of baroque music in Western Europe.
+This coincided with the revival of Baroque music in Western Europe.

 In 1962, she co-founded the Prague Chamber Soloists with conductor Václav Neumann, and in 1963 she formed a successful duo with violinist Josef Suk.
 Other chamber music partners included János Starker, Pierre Fournier, Jean-Pierre Rampal, Aurèle Nicolet and Maxence Larrieu.
 She also worked with conductors including Serge Baudo, Paul Sacher, Herbert Blomstedt, Libor Pešek, Neville Marriner and Helmuth Rilling.
 Her recorded repertoire is extensive, including works from the English virginalists through to modern composers such as Bohuslav Martinů, Francis Poulenc, Manuel de Falla and Frank Martin.

 The music of Bach, however, always remained central to her career, and in 1965 Růžičková was contracted by the French label Erato Records to record the complete keyboard works of Bach.
 She completed the task in 1975, becoming the first person to record them in their entirety.

 Following the Prague Spring of 1968, the Czech government was under pressure to appear stable and progressive.
 Růžičková was given several state-sponsored rewards, which served as propaganda for the regime.
 Růžičková was unable to refuse these rewards and was often forced to accept them with great ceremony.
-She was a soloist with the Czech Philharmonic from 1979–90.
+She was a soloist with the Czech Philharmonic from 1979–1990.